 The merge_thresh entry is used to define larger objects for use in merging the original objects.
 It defines the threshold value used in the double thresholding merging technique.
 Note that in order to use this merging technique, it must be requested for both the forecast and observation fields.
 These thresholds should be chosen to define larger objects that fully contain the originally defined objects.
-For example, for objects defined as >=5.0, a merge threshold of >=2.5 will define larger objects that fully contain the original objects that fully contain the original objects are set to be greater than or equal to 1.25.
+For example, for objects defined as >=5.0, a merge threshold of >=2.5 will define larger objects that fully contain the original objects that fully contain the original objects.
+Any two original objects contained within the same larger object will be merged.
+By default, the merge thresholds are set to be greater than or equal to 1.25.
 Multiple merge thresholds may be specified as an array (e.g. merge_thresh = [>=1.0, >=2.0, >=3.0];).
 The number of merge_thresh entries must match the number of conv_thresh entries.